 The Company has incurred recurring losses and negative cash flows from operations since inception and expects to continue to incur net losses for the foreseeable future until such time, if ever, that it can generate significant revenues from the sale of Gimoti.
-Although the Company ended the third quarter of 2019 with approximately \$6.5 million in cash and cash equivalents, the Company anticipates that it will continue to incur losses from operations due to pre-approval and pre-commercialization activities, including interactions with FDA on the Company's NDA submission for Gimoti, responding to approvability issues raised in the CRL received from FDA, and potentially manufacturing commercial batches of Gimoti, and for general and administrative costs to support operations.
+Although the Company ended the second quarter of 2019 with approximately \$7.4 million in cash and cash equivalents, the Company anticipates that it will continue to incur losses from operations due to pre-approval and pre-commercialization activities, including interactions with FDA on the Company's NDA submission for Gimoti, responding to approvability issues raised in the CRL received from FDA, manufacturing of registration, and potentially commercial batches of Gimoti, and general and administrative costs to support operations.
 As a result, the Company believes that there is substantial doubt about its ability to continue as a going concern for one year after the date these financial statements are issued.